medusajs/medusa/docs/content/add-plugins/klarna.md

 ## Install Plugin

-On your Medusa server, run the following command to install the plugin:
+On your Medusa backend, run the following command to install the plugin:

 ```bash
 npm install medusa-payment-klarna